Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF) Announces Monthly Dividend of $0.16

-Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF – Get Free Report) announced a monthly dividend on Friday, September 29th, Wall Street Journal reports.
-Stockholders of record on Wednesday, December 13th will be paid a dividend of 0.155 per share by the investment management company on Friday, December 29th.
-This represents a $1.86 annualized dividend and a dividend yield of 8.64%.
-The ex-dividend date of this dividend is Tuesday, December 12th.
+Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF – Get Free Report) declared a monthly dividend on Thursday, December 14th, Wall Street Journal reports.
+Investors of record on Wednesday, February 14th will be paid a dividend of 0.155 per share by the investment management company on Thursday, February 29th.
+This represents a $1.86 annualized dividend and a yield of 8.45%.
+The ex-dividend date is Tuesday, February 13th.

 Cohen & Steers Infrastructure Fund Company Profile